amantesfaye/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Shell scripts
-This repository contains different shell scripts that can perform
+This repository contains different shell scripts that can
 - print the path of current working directory
 - diplay content list of your directory
 - change the working directory to home directory